For intermediate and above

 2- Do uphill christies then link turns with:

-- Poles horizontal and moving with the inside half video
+- Poles horizontal and moving forward with the inside half video

 - Poles on shoulders (cross style)